 Does God ever whisper in your ear and tell you of things to come?
 Last Sunday morning I was praying with a weekly prayer group.
-We meet during one of our churches services and pray for those attending, the pastor teaching, the church and the week ahead.
+We meet during one of our church’s services and pray for those attending, the pastor, and the week ahead.
 On this Sunday, one individual began to pray for those who would lose a family member during the holiday season.

 As the prayer was spoken, I considered my own mother.
 She is aging and I knew it would not be too many more years before I would be faced with loss.
 As my mind wandered, I thought I heard a faint whisper.
 A softness even.

-During a phone call Monday evening, I was thankful to confirm that my mothers Christmas presents had arrived.
-I was concerned to also learn that she was sick and not doing well.
+During a phone call, I was thankful to confirm that my mother’s Christmas presents had arrived.
+I was concerned to learn she was sick and not feeling well.
 She had been sick before, so I initially passed off my concern.
-Her caregiver seemed agreeable when I suggested visiting at the coming weekend.
+Her caregiver seemed agreeable when I shared my plan of visiting at the coming weekend.
 Although I did not have peace, I chose to ignore it.
-Tomorrow was Christmas eve after all…
+Tomorrow was Christmas eve after all.

-I was startled by a knock at my door later that Monday evening.
+Later that evening, I was startled by a knock at my door.
 We were not expecting company so I assumed it was a neighbor.
 Instead, I was greeted by an unfamiliar man.
+He had a warm smile that felt comforting.
 I kept staring at him searching for something familiar.
-He pushed a stack of packages into my hands and with a quick glance I saw my daughter’s name on the top box.
+He pushed a stack of packages into my hands and with a quick glance, I saw my daughter’s name on the top box.